gaswelder/habanera/doc.md

 	call to `poparg` the indices shift by one, so the value returned for `arg(1)` will now be returned with the call `arg(0)`.

+* `limit_args($min=0, $max=0)`

+	Calls `error_notfound` if the number of page arguments is less than `min` or greater than `max`.
+Arguments omitted with the `poparg` function don't count.

+	The script foo will be called for all URLs "foo[/...]" (if there will be no closer match).
+This means, all URLs will be matched by at least one page (the home page).

+	A page may or may not process its further arguments.
+For URL purity, which may be desirable for SEO-minded people, a page script would have to return a `Not Found` error if there are too many arguments.
+This kind of check would be very simple, but annoingly repetitive, thus the `limit_args` function.

+	A page that doesn't accept any arguments might manifest it like below:

+		limit_args();

+	A page that expects at least one parameter would have this:

+		limit_args(1);

 ## Request data